-Policy 38 - Drainage on Development Sites
+Policy 35 - Foul Water Drainage on Development Sites

-Development will not be permitted where inadequate foul water treatment and surface water drainage infrastructure exists, or where such provision cannot be made within the time constraints of planning permission.
+Development should not be permitted where inadequate foul water treatment and surface water drainage infrastructure exists, or where such provision cannot be made within the time constraints of planning permission unless the developer can demonstrate acceptable alternative private solutions.
 Development which would involve surface water draining into the foul water sewerage network will not be permitted.

-Where United Utilities can demonstrate that connection to the public sewerage system is not possible, alternative on-site treatment methods and septic tanks associated with a new development may be permitted provided they are of an environmental standard to the satisfaction of the Environment Agency.
+Where United Utilities can demonstrate that connection to the public sewerage system is not possible, alternative on-site treatment methods and septic tanks associated with a new development will be permitted provided they are of an environmental standard to the satisfaction of the Environment Agency.

-6.40 The NPPF requires Local Planning Authorities to consider infrastructure when deliberating over planning applications.
+- 6.46 The NPPF requires Local Planning Authorities to consider infrastructure when deliberating over planning applications.
 Working with other organisations, authorities are expected to ensure adequate provision of infrastructure, including waste water treatment and other utilities.
-In instances where utility capacity is an issue, authorities should look at ways of creating additional provision in order to ensure sustainable development can still be achieved.

-6.41 Foul and surface water drainage are managed through two different systems and must be considered separately.
+In instances where utility capacity is an issue, authorities should look at ways of creating additional provision in order to ensure sustainable development can still be achieved. - 6.47 Foul and surface water drainage are managed through two different systems and must be considered separately.
 Surface water must not drain into the foul water sewerage network as it can quickly overload the network's capacity.
-Applicants are expected to ensure adequate surface water drainage systems are in place and sufficient capacity exists within the sewer network before development can commence.

-6.42 The quality of groundwater and surface waters and associated water-based recreation, fisheries and nature conservation must be protected against the risk of pollution from the inadequate provision of foul water sewerage and sewage treatment facilities.
+Applicants are expected to ensure adequate surface water drainage systems are in place and sufficient capacity exists within the sewer network before development can commence. - 6.48 The quality of groundwater and surface waters and associated water-based recreation, fisheries and nature conservation must be protected against the risk of pollution from the inadequate provision of foul water sewerage and sewage treatment facilities.
 Development proposals which necessitate the use of septic tanks and sewage treatment package plants may, if not designed correctly or located appropriately, result in an increased risk of pollution to groundwater and surface waters.
 Such systems will only be permitted if it can be demonstrated that connection to the public foul water sewerage system is not feasible, taking into account cost and/or practicability.

-6.43 United Utilities manage and monitor capacity within the waste water treatment network.
-The Council relies on feedback from them in order to ascertain whether sufficient capacity exists within the network to accommodate new development.
-At present, the Council has been made aware of critical capacity issues at the Wetheral and Great Corby waste water treatment works.
-Discussions with United Utilities have indicated that more capacity is unlikely to be made available until 2017 at the earliest.
+6.49 United Utilities manage and monitor capacity within the waste water treatment network.
+The Council relies on feedback from them in order to ascertain whether sufficient capacity exists within the network to accommodate new development or where it may be necessary to co-ordinate development in line with any upgrading work.
+This will be dependent on detailed proposals; developers are encouraged to speak to United Utilities at the earliest opportunity.